 People were safeguarded from abuse and avoidable harm.
-There were sufficient numbers of suitable staff and the provider operated safe recruitment processes.
-Staff supported people in line with their individual preferences and agreed care plans.
+There were sufficient numbers of staff and staff supported people in line with their individual preferences and agreed care plans.

-People were supported to receive their medicines safely and were protected from the risk of infection as staff followed safe infection prevention and control practices.
+People were protected from the risk of infection as staff followed safe infection prevention and control practices.
+Medicines were mostly managed in a safe manner.